Incorporating Interventional Independence Improves Robustness against Interventional Distribution Shift: The Learning from Interventional Data Problem

 \subsection{Measuring Statistical Dependence Between Interventional Features}

-The key consequence of hard interventions in causal graphs is that the variable being intervened upon becomes independent of all its non-descendants.
-Since the predictive accuracy on the parent node is affected by intervention, we hypothesize that \emph{the representation corresponding to the parent node remains dependent on the child node during intervention, even when their underlying latent variables in the causal graph become independent}.
+A key consequence of hard interventions in causal graphs is that the variable being intervened upon becomes independent of all its non-descendants.
+Since the predictive accuracy on the parent node is affected by intervention, we hypothesize that \uline{the parent node's representation remains dependent on that of the child node during intervention, even when their underlying latent variables in the causal graph become independent}.
 To verify our hypothesis, we measure the dependence between the representations.
-We choose to measure the dependence between the representations instead of between the representations and the latent attributes because we aim to learn robust representations for every attribute.
+We choose to measure the dependence between the representations instead of between the representations and the latent attributes to align with our goal of learning robust attribute-specific representations.